What keeps us engaged with creativity – or any project or endeavor?

 “Power concentrates around us.
 The Muse takes note of our dedication.
 She approves.
 We have earned favor in her sight.
 When we sit down and work, we become like a magnetized rod that attracts iron filings.
 Ideas come.
 Insights accrete.”

 In his Introduction to the book, writer and instructor Robert McKee comments, “I, on the other hand, believe that the source of creativity is found on the same plane of reality as Resistance [the “dark antagonism” to creativity].
 It, too, is genetic.
 It’s called talent…”

-[This painting is one of many examples of artists being “visited” with inspiration: “Kiss of the Muse” by Paul Cezanne, used in several articles of mine, including Creative Talent: Genetics, A Muse, Or Hard Work?]
+[The painting above is one of many examples of artists being “visited” with inspiration: “Kiss of the Muse” by Paul Cezanne.
+I have also used it in several other articles of mine, including Creative Talent: Genetics, A Muse, Or Hard Work?]

 ~ ~ ~

 One kind of inspiration or motivation to create is to deal with difficult life circumstances.